fasalmbt/CTF-scripts/README.md

 # CTF-scripts

-This consits of scripts for HACK THE BOX CTF's
+This consits of scripts I used for HACK THE BOX CTF's